BigCommerce vs. Shopify vs. WooCommerce: A Summary

-Perhaps the name most immediately associated with ecommerce platforms, Shopify supports over 800,000 businesses world.
+Perhaps the name most immediately associated with ecommerce platforms, Shopify supports over 800,000 businesses worldwide.
 Like BigCommerce, Shopify is an all-inclusive situation that gives you the ability to build your online store, sell your products, manage orders and inventory, and accept payments.
 Overall, selling on Shopify is known as one of the quickest and easiest ways to get started in ecommerce—with their user-friendly platform, customization capabilities, built-in tools, as well as vast amount of integration options.

 Once again, like BigCommerce, Shopify prices their platform on a monthly subscription basis, with three core plans, as well as a Lite and Plus version.
 Plus, Shopify offers you the option to sign up for a 14-day free trial without requiring credit card information.

-Comparing BigCommerce vs. Shopify vs. Woocommerce even at this most basic level, Woocommerce functions a little differently.
-Whereas BigCommerce and Shopify are both all-in-one hosted ecommerce platforms, Woocommerce is a free, open source shopping cart plugin designed for WordPress.
+Comparing BigCommerce vs. Shopify vs. WooCommerce even at this most basic level, WooCommerce functions a little differently.
+Whereas BigCommerce and Shopify are both all-in-one hosted ecommerce platforms, WooCommerce is a free, open-source shopping cart plugin designed for WordPress.

-Therefore, in order to utilize Woocommerce, you have to create or already have a WordPress website.
-On the whole, Woocommerce provides the same sort of capabilities as BigCommerce and Shopify—you can sell your products, accept payments, manage and ship orders, and more.
-However, another important difference with Woocommerce is that it’s open source—meaning the code is accessible and available for you to download, edit, and change in any way you desire.
+Therefore, in order to utilize WooCommerce, you have to create or already have a WordPress website.
+On the whole, WooCommerce provides the same sort of capabilities as BigCommerce and Shopify—you can sell your products, accept payments, manage and ship orders, and more.
+However, another important difference with WooCommerce is that it’s open-source—meaning the code is accessible and available for you to download, edit, and change in any way you desire.

-Now that we’ve gone through the basics of each of these platforms, let’s get down to our comparison—starting by exploring how BigCommerce vs. Shopify vs. Woocommerce stack up against each other in terms of features.
+Now that we’ve gone through the basics of each of these platforms, let’s get down to our comparison—starting by exploring how BigCommerce vs. Shopify vs. WooCommerce stack up against each other in terms of features.
 What can these solutions offer your ecommerce business?
 Let’s learn more.